grcjamezz/gridcoinweb/README.md

 Then, connect with your browser to http://localhost:8000.

-Setting rpcuser and rpcpassword is required - you'll need to set them in the gridcoinresearchd configuration file.
+Setting rpcuser and rpcpassword is optional but recommended.

 Security
 ========